Sivavg/design-agency/README.md

-# NexGen Design Agency - Frontend Task
+# Weboin Agency - Frontend Task

 A modern, responsive, and animated Design Agency Homepage built with Next.js App Router as a task-based evaluation for the Frontend Developer position.